The Simpsons Disney+ shorts

 The Simpsons Disney+ shorts are a series of short promotional films based on the television series The Simpsons produced for Disney+.
+As of 2024, nine short films have been produced, beginning with The Force Awakens from Its Nap (2021), with its latest short being The Most Wonderful Time of the Year (2024).

 All of the shorts were directed by longtime Simpsons director David Silverman and produced by Gracie Films and 20th Television Animation.